 Santa: No.

-Ice skating: Yes, at Queen’s House Ice Rink, a 4 minute walk from Greenwich Market.
+Ice skating: Yes, at Queen’s House Ice Rink, a 4 minute walk away.

 Vegetarian: Yes, plenty of options.